-You know, we’ve been talking about this a lot in my Wellness Collective Membership and you’re invited.
+You know, we’ve been talking about topics like in my Membership and you’re invited.
 Click here to learn more.

 There isn’t necessarily one single thing but many that cause you to focus less on time between the covers and more on meeting your day to day tasks (which are probably getting harder and harder to do too).

 At the core of all of this I’d argue, are a couple of main contributing factors.
 These include, stress leading to high cortisol, poor gut function, low thyroid function, a sluggish liver and overworked adrenals.
 This then has a knock on effect with your sex hormones, meaning they either don’t get a look in, or they are out of control crazy.

 But when it comes to where to start, you might wonder how do you know.
 It’s a matter of profiling your symptoms against each other to really see.
 When I look at this from a hormone perspective, it really comes down to the oestrogen struggle alongside your other sex and stress hormones.
 In the spirit of keeping this simple so that you can act now, here’s what I see most commonly.